Hello, and welcome to my Beautiful New Writer's Blog. Yes. capitals and italics. It is all very interesting and important.

 Writers are a bit of an enigma.
-So any insight into your creative thought process and daily work-at-home routines can be highly interesting for mere mortals, wannabe writers, and fellow nosy bloggers like myself.
+Any insight into your creative thought process and daily work-at-home routines can be highly interesting for mere mortals, wannabe writers, and fellow nosy bloggers like myself.

 Share your personal thoughts

-The great thing about this is that everybody has an opinion, and once you start sharing yours, others are bound to jump in with their penny's worth.
-A lively comments section is a blogger's dream.
+Everybody has an opinion, and once you start sharing yours, others are bound to jump in with their penny's worth.
+Don't forget, a lively comments section is a blogger's dream.